ucbugg/learn.ucbugg/ucbugg/chapters/effects.md

 Change emitter type to be **volume**. if you scroll down in the emitter attributes, you can change the volume emitter attributes.
 Let's make the volume shape a cube.

 Let's scale it more to a rectangular prism shape.
 Increase scale accordingly.
 Scrub the slider to check the particle movement.

-<div class="note tip">A neat trick is that after you scale it up along y axis.
-You can scale the box outwards in the x and z axis together by holding control and click+dragging the y axis box. amazing!
+<div class="note tip">You can scale the box outwards in the x and z axis together by holding control and click+dragging the y axis box.
+Amazing!
 You can do the same with the other axes.</div>

 Also translate the emitter up, so that the particles will be coming from the sky.

 Turn down **away from center** attribute.

-Select rainParticle in outliner and click **fields->Gravity**.
+Select rainParticle in outliner and click **Fields &rarr; Gravity**.
 This gravity field also has a lot of attributes to mess with.
 If the droplets are not falling fast enough for you, increase magnitude.

 ![Maya Image](/images/effects/fallingParticles.jpg)

-Scrub slider to see particles no longer fly outward, but are pulled down by the gravity field. amazing! you can turn up the magnitude in the attribute editor if you want the particles to fall faster.
+Scrub slider to see particles no longer fly outward, but are pulled down by the gravity field.
+You can turn up the magnitude in the attribute editor if you want the particles to fall faster.

 Remember to reset the particles, start at frame 1.